skushagra9/Notion-Whatsapp-AI/README.md

   Also Create the NOTION_ACCESS_TOKEN .

 5. Now for NOTION_PAGE_ID, go to https://developers.notion.com/docs/working-with-page-content#creating-a-page-with-content,
-   and follow the steps from there to create the page_id All the notes you will take on the whatsapp will get appended as pages to the page whose page_id you would set as NOTION_PAGE_ID.
+   and follow the steps from there to create the page_id and give permissions.
+   All the notes you will take on the whatsapp will get appended as pages to the page whose page_id you would set as NOTION_PAGE_ID.

 6. Run the server